Featured image: My cockpit (right) and my son’s Overpower kids’ rig (left)

 The cockpit is spacious and sits on raised legs, although my preference is always to use high-quality castors, as moving a fully built rig around the room isn’t particularly easy!

-The standard wheel mounting solution on the P1X-PRO Cockpit is forward-facing (a Front Mount for Simucube style direct drive wheelbase); however, there are optional mounts for the P1-X PRO, a wheel deck or side mounts – which covers every flavour of direct drive wheel on the market at the moment.
+The standard wheel mounting solution on the P1X-PRO Cockpit is forward-facing (a Front Mount for Simucube style direct drive wheelbase); however, there are optional mounts for the P1-X PRO, a wheel deck or side mounts, which cover every flavour of direct drive wheel on the market at the moment.

 There are several monitor mount options, both supplied with my favourite Vario VESA mount.